Basketball: College basketball

 Basketball's early adherents were dispatched to YMCAs throughout the United States, and it quickly spread through the United States and Canada.
 By 1895, it was well established at several women's high schools.
 While YMCA was responsible for initially developing and spreading the game, within a decade it discouraged the new sport, as rough play and rowdy crowds began to detract from YMCA's primary mission.
 However, other amateur sports clubs, colleges, and professional clubs quickly filled the void.
 In the years before World War I, the Amateur Athletic Union and the Intercollegiate Athletic Association of the United States (forerunner of the NCAA) vied for control over the rules for the game.
 The first pro league, the National Basketball League, was formed in 1898 to protect players from exploitation and to promote a less rough game.
-This league only lasted five years.
+This league only lasted for five years.

 James Naismith was instrumental in establishing college basketball.
 His colleague C. O. Beamis fielded the first college basketball team just a year after the Springfield YMCA game at the suburban Pittsburgh Geneva College.
 Naismith himself later coached at the University of Kansas for six years, before handing the reins to renowned coach Forrest "Phog" Allen.
 Naismith's disciple Amos Alonzo Stagg brought basketball to the University of Chicago, while Adolph Rupp, a student of Naismith's at Kansas, enjoyed great success as coach at the University of Kentucky.
 On February 9, 1895, the first intercollegiate 5-on-5 game was played at Hamline University between Hamline and the School of Agriculture, which was affiliated with the University of Minnesota.
 The School of Agriculture won in a 9–3 game.